What is Pay-For-Performance SEO?

 Every business has plenty of SEO opportunities that will give you a quick boost in traffic and rankings.
 Unfortunately, short term boosts don’t often last in the long run.
 Worse still, they are often mixed with ‘black hat’ SEO tactics.

 The problem with pay-on-performance SEO comes back to pay-structure.
-The approach intrinsically values fast SEO results by any means necessary strategy with no repercussions for its tactics.
+This marketing approach intrinsically values fast SEO results by any means necessary strategy with no repercussions for its tactics.
+Any SEO service or SEO company that tends to link their organic traffic success to a pay scale is already setting you up for short-term results that don’t impact your sales and revenue.

 In the end, you can’t fool Google.
-Your website’s visibility is tantamount, and a penalty rank drop because of bad SEO is never worth it.
+The evolving algorithm updates will eventually catch up with any performance based SEO tactics.
+Your website’s visibility is tantamount to your business success, and a penalty rank drop because of a bad SEO process is never worth it.

-SEO in 2020 is all about knowing how Google values content and then playing by the rules.
+SEO in 2021 is all about knowing how Google values content and then playing by the rules.
+In this article, we will look at pay for performance SEO can be a detriment to your digital marketing goals.

 How is ‘Traditional’ SEO Different?

-A long term SEO campaign is an extremely valuable investment for a company.
+A long term SEO campaign is an extremely valuable marketing investment for a company.

 But it’s not a quick fix, and that’s why many business owners don’t want to take the time.
 Unless you already have strong domain authority, new SEO results typically don’t see any pay-off for between 6 to 12 months.